pythonbyexample/PBE/dbetut/blog.rst

 post on top), and will have no pagination because the number of posts per month isn't very large, hopefully!

-Finally the post view will show the post itself, a list of comments and a form to add a new comment.
+Finally, the post view will show the post itself, a list of comments and a form to add a new comment.

-I'm inheriting all three views from mcbv class-based views: `ListView` and `DetailListCreateView.`

 PostView